pyutils.typez package

 - class pyutils.typez.persistent.PicklingZookeeperFileBasedPersistent(data: Any | None = None)[source]

-@classmethod def load_from_somewhere(cls, somewhere): # Note: __new__ does not call __init__. obj = cls.__new__(cls) # Don't forget to call any polymorphic base class initializers super(MyClass, obj).__init__() # Load the piece(s) of obj that you want to from somewhere. obj._state = load_from_somewhere(somewhere) return obj
+- Load this thing from somewhere and give back an instance which will become the global singleton and which may (see below) be saved (via - save()) at program exit time.- Oh, in case this is handy, here’s a reminder how to write a factory method that doesn’t call the c’tor in python: - @classmethod def load_from_somewhere(cls, somewhere): # Note: __new__ does not call __init__. obj = cls.__new__(cls) # Don't forget to call any polymorphic base class initializers super(MyClass, obj).__init__() # Load the piece(s) of obj that you want to from somewhere. obj._state = load_from_somewhere(somewhere) return obj - Parameters:

 - Returns: